Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Applications

 \subsection{Healthcare}

 As IoT devices become more pervasive in individuals' daily lives, the privacy of the collected data becomes a significant matter.
 An example to illustrate privacy concerns is IoT E-health.
-Nowadays, smart wearable devices are used to monitor the health status of patients such as heartbeat, blood pressure, and glucose level.
-Compared to the other types of data, personal healthcare data is most sensitive to privacy and highly restricted to the government regulation for any kinds of data sharing \cite{healthdata}.
-To moderate the above challenges, FADL \cite{FADL} first proposes a federated training framework that allows each hospital to participate in learning part of the model using its own medical data source.
-Yuan \emph{et al.}~\cite{FL_health} presents a similar cooperative healthcare framework enabled by FL among medical IoT devices.
-Very recently, the potential of FL has also been discovered during the fight with the COVID-19 pandemic.
-Liu \emph{et al.} ~\cite{FLCovid} brings an FL-based system that allows hospitals to cooperate in training the models for identifying CT scans of COVID-19 patients without transmitting raw data, which breaks the data isolation problem for IoT E-health.
+Nowadays, smart wearable devices are used to monitor the health status of patients, such as heartbeat, blood pressure, and glucose level.
+Compared to the other types of data, personal healthcare data is most sensitive to users' privacy and highly restricted by government laws and regulations for any kind of data sharing.
+Therefore, techniques such as FL are a requirement for investigators and researchers to develop state-of-the-art ML models over a fractured and highly regulated data landscape.
+The ability to train machine learning models at scale across multiple medical institutions without pooling data is a critical technology to solve the problem of patient privacy and data protection.
+Successful implementation of federated learning in healthcare could hold significant potential for enabling precision medicine at a large scale, helping match the right treatment to the right patient at the right time.